sheetal2552/yo-yo/readme.md

 ## Modules that work well with yo-yo

-The functionality built in to `yo-yo` cover the same problems as React and JSX, (DOM diffing and templating), using these dependencies of `yo-yo`:
+The functionality built in to `yo-yo` covers the same problems as React and JSX, (DOM diffing and templating), using these dependencies of `yo-yo`:

 - [bel](https://npmjs.org/bel)
 - [hyperx](https://npmjs.org/hyperx)